CatherineRamy/Garage-Project/README.md

 ## Steps:

 ### first step:
-We started asking our customer *TA* some points to clarify the requirements function, this is the first main goal in the first step
+We started asking our customer "*TA*" some questions to clarify the requirements function, this is the first main goal in the first step
-The second main goal is to show the customer some unwanted functions and he chooses whether he wants to fix them or not The third main goal we started to draw a use case model using UML.
+<br>The second main goal is to show the customer some unwanted functions and he chooses whether he wants to fix them or not
+<br>The third main goal we started to draw a use case model using UML.
-All these are in the Software Requirements Specification (SRS) 👉 <a href="">SRS file</a>
+<br>All these are in the Software Requirements Specification (SRS) 👉 <a href="\CS251-SoftwareRequirementsSpecifications-SRS-Template-v2.0 (1).docx">SRS file</a>
 <br>

 ### second step: